A homemade version of the classic Heinz baked bean pizza that was discontinued in the early 00s! Proper British kid nostalgia.

 Step 1: Choose your base

-If you like, you can begin your baked bean pizza with a beautiful homemade pizza base, made with a delicate yeasted dough, hand-stretched to the perfect size… or, you could remember that we’re aiming to replicate a frozen pizza here, and use a shop-bought pizza base instead.
+If you like, you can begin your baked bean pizza with a beautiful homemade pizza base, made with a delicate yeasted dough, hand-stretched to the perfect size… or, you could remember that we’re aiming to replicate a frozen pizza here, and go for an easier option.
+I love naan bread pizza – or you can just use a shop-bought pizza base instead.

 The baked bean pizza is not haute cuisine.
 It’s not meant to be fancy.
 It’s not elegant, it’s not posh nosh, it’s not high-class.